DonnaMiss/tetris-asm0/readme.md

 The time taken to convert the rgb image buffer into the framework-specific expected network input format *is* included in the inference time.
 First inference time is discarded to ensure all network weights and params have been loaded.
 Memory usage refers to maximum resident set size.
 The number of inferences used to generate the average time is on the order of 1000.
-*Unrestricted threads* in tables below
+*Unrestricted threads* in tables below means allowing the inference framework to choose how many threads